 Mekong Express schedule:

 Siem Reap to Battambang: 8 a.m., 2 p.m.

 Battambang to Siem Reap: 8 a.m., 2 p.m.

-Boats between Siem Reap to Battambang leave at 7 a.m. each day in either direction.
-The trip takes between eight and ten hours, depending on the season and how high the water level is, and which direction you are going; the trip from Battambang to Siem Reap is shorter than the other way around.
+Boats between Siem Reap to Battambang leave at 7:30 a.m. each day in either direction.
+The trip takes between six and eight hours, depending on the season and how high the water level is, and which direction you are going; the trip from Battambang to Siem Reap is shorter than the other way around.
 The views are gorgeous, passing by many small fishing villages, allowing visitors to get a sense of life on Cambodia’s riverside.
 If you’re considering taking the boat, know that the wet season is the best time to take it due to higher water levels, but be sure to bring both sunblock and some sort of rain protection (you can get cheap ponchos for 2,000 riel at any small shop).
-Also be aware that the boats do not have any sort of safety standards and wouldn’t pass any safety tests back home.
-The boats seat up to 14 people, but they will pack as many as 20, with luggage, onto the boat.
-Tickets cost between $20 and $22 per person and it’s possible to book the entire boat for private trips for around $180.
-These are the phone numbers listed at the dock (your mileage may vary): T: 012 689 068; 012 601 287; 010 689 068; 097 774 1333
+Tickets cost $25 per person and it’s possible to book tickets online in advance.